MooersLab/manuscriptInOrg/README.md

 Compiling takes several seconds on a 2018 MacBook Pro with 32 GB of RAM.
 There is a better way.
-The correpsonding LaTeX compiles faster in Overleaf, which also provides superior support for collaborative editing by non-LaTeX using colleagues.
+The corresponding LaTeX compiles faster in Overleaf, providing superior support for collaborative editing by non-LaTeX using colleagues.
 The latter is a deficiency in Emacs that some of working hard to address.
 Sadly, Overleaf does not read org files.

 ## Assumptions

 1. LaTeX is installed with all of the required style files.
-I found my installation to be missing the **breakcites.sty** file.
+However, my installation was missing the **break cities.sty** file.
 I installed this with the ``sudo port install texlive-bibtex-extra`` command.
 2. Emacs is using used to edit the org file.

 ## Postscript Oct 10, 2022
 My approach was developed independently of another [solution](https://github.com/fangohr/template-latex-paper-from-orgmode/issues/4) found here.

 ## Postscript May 16, 2023
-I had upgraded my operating system to Ventura.
-I had not migrated my macports properly.
-I found that I was missing the breakcites.sty file.
+I had upgraded my operating system to Ventura, but I had not properly migrated my MacPorts.
+I found that I was missing the breakcities.sty file.

 ## Related sites